OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

   default:

   <p>Name of the output channel.
-In the case of an empty channel name a sensible default name is chosen.<\p>
+In the case of an empty channel name a sensible default name is chosen.</p>

   <h3>channel_suffix_mode</h3>